Henri Laaksonen: Davis Cup career and controversy

 In 2015, after talks with the team and the captain, Laaksonen was called upon to play in the first round against Belgium in Liège.
 He won his two singles in five sets against Ruben Bemelmans and Steve Darcis.
 He took on the leader role for the young team present.

 In September 2016, Switzerland played against Uzbekistan in Tashkent in the world-group playoffs.
 Laaksonen was again the Swiss team leader and secured the winning points.
 Because of its victory against Uzbekistan, Switzerland remained in the World Group.

 For the 2017 Davis Cup World Group, Laaksonen played both singles and doubles in Switzerland's tie with the United States.
-In the World Group Play-offs against Belarus, despite losing his first singles rubber, Laaksonen defeated Dzmitry Zhyrmont with Switzerland behind 2−1 in the tie.
+In the World Group play-offs against Belarus, despite losing his first singles rubber, Laaksonen defeated Dzmitry Zhyrmont with Switzerland behind 2−1 in the tie.
 The team won the final rubber and remained in the World Group.

 Laaksonen opened Switzerland's 2018 Davis Cup World Group tie against Kazakhstan, losing in four sets.
 He won both his singles matches in the World Group Play-off tie against Sweden, but these were the only points Switzerland registered as the team was relegated from the World Group.

-Laaksonen was again the Swiss number one in the first tie of the newly formatted 2019 Davis Cup, with Switzerland playing Russia on February 1 and 2, 2019 in the Qualifying Round, at the Swiss Tennis Arena in Biel.
+Laaksonen was again the Swiss number one in the first tie of the newly formatted 2019 Davis Cup, with Switzerland playing Russia on February 1 and 2, 2019 in the qualifying round, at the Swiss Tennis Arena in Biel.
 Switzerland lost the tie 1–3 and then lost to Slovakia in September.
 Due to this performance, Switzerland was relegated to the second division.

 In 2020, away against Peru in Lima, Laaksonen won his first match but lost the decisive rubber against the top Peruvian player Juan Pablo Varillas, resulting in Switzerland's relegation to Group II, the third level of world's tennis.

 In 2021, Laaksonen won both singles matches as Switzerland won 5–0 against Estonia in World Group II.

 Performance timelines

 Singles

-Current through the 2022 US Open (tennis).
+Current through the 2023 Wimbledon qualifying.